Taylor County, Wisconsin: Population

 The southwest corner of the county was settled largely by Polish and other eastern-European immigrants.

 Taylor County experienced a population decrease between 1950 and 1970, but since 1970 the county has gained 2,722 people.

 Politics

+Taylor County has leaned Republican since 1980, although Bill Clinton carried it narrowly in 1996 due to high third-party performance, and Barack Obama lost it by only 23 votes in 2008, mirroring the statewide leftward shift in that election.
+Since then, the Republican strength in the county has increased in every election; in 2024, Republican Donald Trump received a record-setting 73% of the vote.